There are two concepts of frame:

 - Program defect on sending or receiving device.
 It could be resolved by code review and test.

 - Timer precision.
 BACnet MSTP standard only require a 1% precise timer with a resolution of 5 ms or less.
 So it is hard to check out Tframe_abort.
-Because there is only 5 ms error space between delay and timeout (Tusage_delay to Tusage_timeout, Treply_delay to Treply_timeout), it will cause collision.
+Because there is only 5 ms error space between delay and timeout (Tusage_delay to Tusage_timeout, Treply_delay to Treply_timeout), it is very likely causing collision for a slow responding devices.

 - Noise on bus line.
 Noise cause byte frame error and crc error, RSM will abort previous MSTP frame in both situations.